justunsix/garden/src/content/docs/notes/004-Data-Processing-Tech-Data-Science-FOSS-Alternatives.md

 ## Desktop Data Management

-Problem solved: How to manage data on your desktop
+Software to help manage data on your desktop

 Use cases for managing data: